 Property, plant and equipment comprise land and buildings, office furniture, computer hardware, other equipment, furnishing, vehicles and other tangible fixed assets.

 Although the IFRS financial statements measure these according to the cost model, the carrying values are used in the Solvency II balance sheet.

 All property, plant and equipment are carried at acquisition cost less any accumulated depreciation and less any accumulated impairment loss.
 Cost includes any directly attributable cost of bringing the asset to working condition for its intended use.
-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to Credendo XS and the cost of the item can be measured reliably.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to Credendo GSR and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognised.
 All other repair and maintenance expenditures are charged to the income statement during the financial period in which they are incurred.

 Depreciation is calculated using the straight-line method to allocate the cost of an item of property, plant and equipment to their residual values over their estimated useful lives.
 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.
-The latter impairment and the small amounts involved (i.e. K EUR 577) allow considering the IFRS cost model approach as a good proxy of the economic value to be used in the Solvency II balance sheet.
+The latter impairment and the small amounts involved (i.e. K EUR 379) allow considering the IFRS cost model approach as a good proxy of the economic value to be used in the Solvency II balance sheet.

-Credendo XS leases certain property, plant and equipment (vehicles).
-For these items, as from 1 January 2019 Credendo STN applies the accounting treatment prescribed by IFRS 16, i.e. recognizes as a right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use.
+Credendo GSR leases certain property, plant and equipment (vehicles).
+For these items, as from 1 January 2019 Credendo GSR applies the accounting treatment prescribed by IFRS 16, i.e. recognizes as a right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use.
 The right-of-use assets are initially measured at cost comprising the following elements (where applicable): (i) the amount of the initial measurement of lease liability; (ii) any lease payments made at or before the commencement date less any lease incentives received; (iii) any initial direct costs, and (iv) restoration costs.
 The right-of-use assets are generally depreciated over the shorter of the asset's useful life and the lease term on a straight-line basis.
-For solvency purposes and following IFRS 16, under an operating lease the lease asset (K EUR 1 436) and lease liability (K EUR 1 472) was recognized.